paulaigue/t212-mcp/README.md

 - `fetchAccountCash`: Get your account's cash information
 - `fetchAccountMetadata`: Get your account's metadata

+After configuring, restart Claude Desktop and you should see the T212 tools available.

 ## Security Notes

 - ⚠️ Never commit your Trading212 API key to version control
 - 🔒 Keep your MCP configuration file secure
 - 🔄 Regularly rotate your API keys
 - 📝 This server currently provides read-only access to your Trading212 account

 ## License